microsoft/vscode-docs/release-notes/latest.md

 ### "--nolazy" option not automatically added

-In order to ensure that breakpoints are hit reliably, VS Code automatically adds the `--nolazy` option when launching Node.js.
+In order to ensure that breakpoints are hit reliably, VS Code automatically added the `--nolazy` option when launching Node.js.
 With the advent of Node.js alternatives that do not support this option (e.g. Chakra), we've removed this automatic behavior.
-So if you see that breakpoints are not hit reliably in Node.js, please verify that your launch config sets the `--nolazy` via the `runtimeArgs` attribute.
+If you see that breakpoints are not hit reliably in Node.js applications, please verify that your launch configuration sets the `--nolazy` option explicitly via the `runtimeArgs` attribute.

 ## Mono debugging